dtu-qmcm/qmcm_handbook/quarto_project/phd_timeline.md

 ## Half year reports (5 - 35 months)

-The half-year reports have to be submitted every six months in [PhDigital](https://phdigital.dtu.dk) and are a measure to track your progress through the PhD.
+The half-year reports have to be submitted every six months in [PhDigital](https://phdigital.dtu.dk) (the first must be submitted 4 and a half months after the start, after that they are submitted every 6 months) and are a measure to track your progress through the PhD.
 Select that the progress is satisfactory.
 For the "past six months" and "next six months" summaries, you can simple write a paragraph with an update or plan of your PhD activities, respectively.
 It is important to stay up-to-date with your half-year reports, since they have to be all submitted and approved before you can submit your PhD thesis in the end.
 Any changes in courses, external research stay, etc compared to the original PhD project plan, should be written in the half-year reports and will be approved accordingly.

 ## First-year interview (11 - 12 months)